blib-la/blibla-template/README.md

 ### Database Setup

+> ⚖️ GDPR Compliance: The combination of Prisma, Postgres, and Docker facilitates GDPR-compliant
+> data management practices by ensuring secure, structured, and well-documented data handling.

 -   **Prisma**: We utilize the robust [Prisma](https://www.prisma.io/) database with pre-configured scripts via `@prisma/client`.
 Prisma offers a strong Object-Relational Mapping (ORM) layer for easy data access and manipulation.